Brahma Kumaris in the UK

 CEO, Brahma Kumaris (UK)

-Sister Jayanti (Jayanti Kirpalani) is Additional Administrative Head of Brahma Kumaris, Director for Europe and the Middle East and CEO of Brahma Kumaris, UK.
+Sister Jayanti (Jayanti Kirpalani) is Additional Administrative Head of the Brahma Kumaris, Director for Europe and the Middle East and CEO of Brahma Kumaris, UK.
 Based in London, she came to the UK with her family at the age of eight.
 In 1968 she decided to dedicate her life to self-transformation and serving humanity with the Brahma Kumaris.
 She worked alongside Dadi Janki, the former Spiritual Head of Brahma Kumaris, for over 50 years, until Dadi’s passing in March 2020.
 She has been a key figure in establishing the organisation, the spiritual community and the activities of Brahma Kumaris, UK.
 As the CEO, she continues to teach, guide, support and sustain thousands of students, volunteers and friends of the University.

 The Spiritual Headquarters of the Brahma Kumaris international network is a non-governmental organisation (NGO) of the United Nations, accredited with General Consultative Status with the Economic and Social Council (ECOSOC) and Sister Jayanti has been the organisation’s representative to the UN in Geneva since 1982.
 Since 2009, she has headed the BK delegation to the United Nations Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP), and has spoken internationally on the link between consciousness and climate change.
 She has brought spiritual principles to the discussion tables of politicians, economists, business leaders, scientists and nearly every stakeholder of our times.